 As with any good thing, Parmigiano Reggiano is often duplicated.
 So to ensure quality we source ours direct from the Poggioli cheese plant in Modena, Italy where the team takes great care to ensure each wheel achieves a complex, tangy taste.
 We were first introduced to the Ferrarini family and Poggioli plant through the Simonini family, co-owners of Soleterra d'Italia.
 Our team even got to visit the farm and cheese plant on an Italian trip a few years ago!
 Read on for details about how Italy's favourite cheese is made.

 Just south of Modena, tucked away in the Castelnuova Rangone countryside is Casa Ferrarini.
 First owned by Giovanni Ferrarini, the farm has raised Italian Friesian cows for 65 years.
-Now run by Giovanni's son Ettore and his two daughters, Casa Ferrarini provides top quality milk for the region's most famous cheese: Parmigiano Reggiano.
+Now run by Giovanni's son and two daughters, Casa Ferrarini provides top quality milk for the region's most famous cheese: Parmigiano Reggiano.

-Because Parmigiano Reggiano is a Protected Designation of Origin cheese, everything from the cow's fresh feed to the aging processes is tightly controlled.
+Because Parmigiano Reggiano is a Protected Designation of Origin cheese, everything is tightly controlled.
+The cheese can only be made in certain regions of Italy and the cow's feed must be fresh and locally grown.
 Each batch is made from an evening and a morning milking; milk from the evening milking is separated overnight and skimmed, then added to the whole milk from the morning milking, which is delivered still warm to the production room.
-The cheese making process is a delicate blend of technological precision and human judgement, with the wheels being cut, formed, squeezed, rinsed and dried before making it to the warehouse for aging.
-Parmigiano Reggiano is aged a minimum of 24 months, making it one of the oldest and arguably tastiest cheeses around.
+The milk is processed by hand in large double boilers using a gigantic whisk-like instrument called a spino.
+The cheesemakers know simply by feel when the cheese is ready.